-Where / How do I pay my tuition fees?
+Where / How do I pay my reservation, tuition, and other fees?

-Will scholars still get the usual support and discounts in ULAP enrollment?
+Will BU scholars and grantees still get the usual support and discounts in ULAP enrollment?

-- Yes, scholars will still enjoy the same benefits as stated in the Scholarship and Financial Support Policies of the University.
+- Yes, BU academic scholars and Loyalty Discount grantees will still enjoy the same benefits as stated in the Scholarship and Financial Support Policies of the University.

-If have other questions, who can I ask?
+If I have other questions, who can I ask?